-CSE 359 Teaching and Learning Strategies for Students with Exceptionalities.
+- CSE 359 Teaching and Learning Strategies for Students with Exceptionalities.
 This course is designed to explore best practices of effective teaching and learning strategies related to students with varied needs.
 Emphasis will be given to meet the individual learning needs of students with exceptionalities.
-Included are methods for providing accommodations and making modifications for students' success in the general education curriculum The use of feedback to students will be used to assist students in obtaining goals as well as guide further instructional plans will be investigated.
+Included are methods for providing accommodations and making modifications for students' success in the general education curriculum.
+The use of feedback to students will be used to assist students in obtaining goals as well as guide further instructional plans will be investigated.
 Emphasis will be given in creating proactive, motivational learning environments including consideration of students' family, community, and cultural assets and how they impact students with disabilities.
 Additionally, generalization of skills across curriculums and settings will be explored; technology including augmentive and assistive communication devices and how they benefit students' communication abilities will be part of this emphasis.
 Discussions of adaptive behavioral assessments, behavior intervention plans, and Individual Education Plan compliance including students in crisis plans will be included.
 A minimum of 12 field experience hours are required for this course.
 TE 304, TE 305, CSE 326, and admission into the Teacher Education Program are prerequisites.
-Credit, three hours

-CSE 365 Practicum in Special Education
+Credit, three hours - CSE 365 Practicum in Special Education

-The overall goal of the practicum experience is for students to participate in hour field placement in which they will have hands-on opportunities to interact with students with disabilities.
+The overall goal of the practicum experience is for students to participate in hourly field placements in which they will have hands-on opportunities to interact with students with disabilities.
 During this practicum, students may participate in classroom activities; interact with special, general, and para educators in a collaborative manner.
 Students will explore and evaluate instructional approaches and identify learner supports aligned with academic objectives.
 Students will observe and discuss assessment and identification procedures of eligibility.
 And participate in or explore the development, monitoring, and evaluation of IFSP/IEP/ITPs.
 Students will assist and teach individual, small, and large groups as assigned by the cooperating teacher/mentor.
 Students will develop a focus student portfolio and conduct an adaptive behavior plan to include a functional behavioral analysis including data collection, a behavior/academic intervention plan (goals/objectives/strategies), and assessments for the purpose of improving student academic or behavioral needs as determined by the functional behavioral analysis.
 A minimum of 20 field experience hours are required for this course.
 TE 304, TE 305, CSE 326, and admission into the Teacher Education Program are prerequisites.
-Credit, three hour
+Credit, three hours

-- KIN 309 This course will help the student identify traits of successful coaches, develop a sound coaching philosophy, understand theories of motivation and the advantages of various motivational techniques for coaching, understand physical, mental, social, and the importance of overall health and wellness and how it relates to successful coaching, understand organizational and administrative procedures involved in coaching; understand the importance of public relations, and gain knowledge concerning techniques for developing skill in the instruction of individual player skills.
+KIN 309 Coaching Theory/Methodology This course will help the student identify traits of successful coaches, develop a sound coaching philosophy, understand theories of motivation and the advantages of various motivational techniques for coaching, understand physical, mental, social, and the importance of overall health and wellness and how it relates to successful coaching, understand organizational and administrative procedures involved in coaching; understand the importance of public relations, and gain knowledge concerning techniques for developing skill in the instruction of individual player skills.
 A minimum of 14 hours of field experience hours will be required.
-A minimum of seven hours must be in a Health Setting and a minimum of seven hours in a Physical Education Setting.
-Credit, three hours - KIN 341 Introduces the student to the construction, administration, evaluation and interpretation of health and physical skill, and physiological tests in physical education.
-Students will create appropriate and measurable learner objectives that align with assessments and scoring guides for Health and Physical Education.
-Student will develop health and physical education assessment plans and analyze a variety of instruments.).
-A minimum of 14 hours of field experiences required.
-A minimum of sever hours must in in a Health Setting and a minimum of seven hours must be in a Physical Education Setting.
+A minimum of seven hours must be in a health setting and a minimum of seven hours in a physical education setting.
 Credit, three hours